andredespouys/portfolio-2023/content/articles/lvm/index.md

 In this project I’ve been learning many things, professionally and personally speaking.

-As on of my first professionally speaking projects, the stress is high.
-My actions can develop some bad consequences for the company, such as wrong information sharing, creation of a bad business reputation when something does not work correctly, etc. So I’ve to be attentive, focused and always listening to my managers tips and orders, always ready to learn.
+As on of my first professional projects, the stress is high.
+My actions can develop some bad consequences for the company, such as wrong information sharing, creation of a bad business reputation when something does not work correctly, etc. So must be attentive, focused and always listening to my managers tips and orders, always ready to learn.

-## Its being an incredible working experience
+## It's an incredible working experience!

 Seeing my work being able to contribute to a real business operations and functioning is something I love.

 ## <a href ="https://levieuxmonastere.com/en/home/" style="text-decoration:underline;color:#341677">Check the website here 👀 </a>